Fructooligosaccharide: Chemistry

 Two different classes of fructooligosaccharide (FOS) mixtures are produced commercially, based on inulin degradation or transfructosylation processes.

 FOS can be produced by degradation of inulin, or polyfructose, a polymer of D-fructose residues linked by β(2→1) bonds with a terminal α(1→2) linked D-glucose.
 The degree of polymerization of inulin ranges from 10 to 60.
 Inulin can be degraded enzymatically or chemically to a mixture of oligosaccharides with the general structure Glu–Fru_{n} (abbrev.
 GF_{n}) and Fru_{m} (F_{m}), with n and m ranging from 1 to 7.
 This process also occurs to some extent in nature, and these oligosaccharides may be found in a large number of plants, especially in Jerusalem artichoke, chicory and the blue agave plant.
 The main components of commercial products are kestose (GF_{2}), nystose (GF_{3}), fructosylnystose (GF_{4}), bifurcose (GF_{3}), inulobiose (F_{2}), inulotriose (F_{3}), and inulotetraose (F_{4}).

 The second class of FOS is prepared by the transfructosylation action of a β-fructosidase of Aspergillus niger or Aspergillus on sucrose.
 The resulting mixture has the general formula of GF_{n}, with n ranging from 1 to 5.
 Contrary to the inulin-derived FOS, not only is there β(1→2) binding but other linkages do occur, however, in limited numbers.

 Because of the configuration of their glycosidic bonds, fructooligosaccharides resist hydrolysis by salivary and intestinal digestive enzymes.
 In the colon they are fermented by anaerobic bacteria.
 In other words, they have a lower caloric value, while contributing to the dietary fiber fraction of the diet.
 Fructooligosaccharides are more soluble than inulins and are, therefore, sometimes used as an additive to yogurt and other (dairy) products.
 Fructooligosaccharides are used specially in combination with high-intensity artificial sweeteners, whose sweetness profile and aftertaste it improves.

 Food sources

 FOS is extracted from the blue agave plant as well as fruits and vegetables such as bananas, onions, chicory root, garlic, asparagus, jícama, and leeks.
 Some grains and cereals, such as wheat and barley, also contain FOS.
 The Jerusalem artichoke and its relative yacón together with the blue agave plant have been found to have the highest concentrations of FOS of cultured plants.

+The enzyme sucrose:sucrose fructosyltransferase is responsible for the production of the smallest fructooligosaccharide, 1-kestose, directly from two units of sucrose in plants such as onion: